-Tesla’s organizational culture supports innovation.
-An advantage is that it enables the company to develop high-technology products that attract its customers.
+Tesla’s organizational culture puts emphasis on innovation.
+An advantage of this cultural trait is that it enables the corporation to develop high-technology products that attract its customers.
 For example, Tesla automobiles, combined with the company’s powerful branding, have an increasing share of the automotive market.
-This advantage aligns with Tesla’s generic competitive strategy.
-This organizational culture is also advantageous in terms of support for rapid response and problem solving.
+This advantage aligns with Tesla’s generic competitive strategy and intensive growth strategies.
+The corporate culture is also advantageous in terms of support for rapid response and problem solving.
 This cultural trait keeps the company abreast with new technologies while making its products effective and relevant to customers’ needs and preferences.

 A disadvantage of Tesla’s organizational culture is its pressure on employees to constantly innovate.
 Innovation benefits the company, but puts a strain on human resources.
 Nonetheless, properly implemented, this cultural characteristic ensures long-term business competitiveness.
-Also, Tesla’s corporate structure imposes limits on the responsiveness of employees, thereby counteracting the effects of the organizational culture in facilitating speedy decisions and actions to address concerns in the automotive business.
+Also, Tesla’s corporate structure imposes limits on the responsiveness of employees, thereby counteracting some of the effects of the corporate culture in facilitating speedy decisions and actions to address concerns in the automotive business.